LarsBehrenberg/IA-prototype/content/posts/impressionist-paintings-1.md

       | ----------- | --------------- | ------------- | -------------------------------- |

       | Pierre-Auguste Renoir       | Gabrielle Au Miroir (Gabrielle at the Mirror)        | $9,684,750 ($9,087,500)     | 8 May 2018  |
+    sideGalleryImages:
+      - imageTitle: Renoir's Gabrielle Au Miroir (Gabrielle at the Mirror) was sold by Christie's New York for $9.125 million in November 2015
+        imageUrl: /assets/expensive-paintings-renoir-gabrielle-au-miroir.jpg
   - textTitle: "Renoir: The Two Sisters"
     text: >-
       | Artist: | Work: | Adjusted price (sale price): |       Date of